 I’ve written some twenty articles and chapters on Lawrence.
 I am on the editorial board of the Journal of D.H.
 Lawrence Studies and the reading committee for Etudes Lawrenciennes.
 New D.H.
 Lawrence (MUP, 2009), which I edited, brings current approaches in English Studies to Lawrence, including work on publishing, reception, philosophy, ethics, myth, eco-criticism, gender studies, psychoanalysis, war and the postcolonial.

-Forthcoming is a chapter on Lawrence and his relationship to late Victorian writing in Decadence in the Age of Modernism, edited by Kate Hext and Alex Murray, to be published by Johns Hopkins UP.
+Forthcoming is a chapter on Lawrence and his relationship to Swinburne and late Victorian writing in Decadence in the Age of Modernism, edited by Kate Hext and Alex Murray, to be published by Johns Hopkins UP.

 I’ve a strong interest in the work of Rudyard Kipling, editing The Cambridge Companion to Rudyard Kipling (CUP, 2011).
 In addition to an article in that bok on Kipling’s later stories, I have also published on Kipling and homosexuality in Jan Montefiore, ed., In Time’s Eye: Essays on Rudyard Kipling (MUP).
 I am on the reviewing board for The Kipling Journal, and was a plenary speaker at the ‘Kipling in Europe’ conference in Bologna in September 2016.